Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Experiments

 \subsection{More Realistic Visual Quality}

-Besides measuring the PSNR, it is vital to visually check the rendering quality of different methods.
-We show visualizations in Figure~\ref{fig:visualizations}.
-For novel view synthesis and re-simulation, our method recovers plausible details and avoids artifacts seen in HyFluid and PINF.
+Besides measuring PSNR, it is crucial to visually assess the rendering quality of different methods to ensure realistic and artifact-free reconstructions.
+We present qualitative comparisons in Figure~\ref{fig:visualizations}.
+For both novel view synthesis and re-simulation, our method successfully recovers fine-grained details while mitigating artifacts in HyFluid and PINF.
 Our ability to accurately reconstruct density fields further unlocks high-fidelity future predictions.
-Even with extremely sparse input views, our method is considerably more stable and robust than both HyFluid and PINF, which suffer from diverged density fields and weak forecasting.
-In contrast, our method preserves the original structure and maintains a natural upward flow.
+Even when provided with sparse input frames, our method is significantly more stable and robust than HyFluid and PINF, which suffer from degraded reconstructions and weak forecasting capabilities.
+Our approach preserves the original structure of the fluid while maintaining a natural and physically consistent upward flow.
+Both the PSNR measurements and qualitative visualizations strongly indicate that our reconstruction is quantitatively superior and visually more realistic than those produced by HyFluid and PINF.